crtoled0/parking-spots/README.md

 On endpoint where no filter is included.
 The system is returning all results at once.
 For largest business where we can have thousands of parking spots.
 We need to add a proper bulk pagination response.

-- **Secure MongoDB Connection:**
-Current solution use an open MongoDB connection.
-This should be protected by password authentication.

-- **Move Development Implementation to newer technologies:**
+- ~~**Move Development Implementation to newer technologies:**
 Now we are compiling and packaging through ANT.
 Plus, dependencies are uploaded to the repository.
-This is not suitable for new age projects, where there are tools to make this simpler.
+This is not suitable for new age projects, where there are tools to make this simpler.~~

+- **Add properties option to handlered as environment variable:**
+A secure way to save application creadentials is via environment variables.
+We should support environment variables for our properties.